huguesrichard/Allopipe/README.md

 ### VEP annotation <a name="vep"></a>

-AlloPipe input files must be variant-annotated files.
+AlloPipe input files must be variant-annotated files.\
 *We tailored the AlloPipe code based on the VEP annotation architecture, but any other annotation tool could be used after code adjustments.*

-	When you are done, run the following command at the root of the AlloPipe directory :
+To perform the VEP annotation thanks the command line tool (recommended for any files > 50MB), run the following command at the root of the AlloPipe directory :

 		vep --cache --assembly GRCh38 --offline --af_gnomade -i tutorial/donor_to_annotate.vcf -o tutorial/donor_annotated_VEP.vcf --vcf --force_overwrite
 		vep --cache --assembly GRCh38 --offline --af_gnomade -i tutorial/recipient_to_annotate.vcf -o tutorial/recipient_annotated_VEP.vcf --vcf --force_overwrite

-**Please note that all specified options are mandatory, with the exception of the assembly if you only downloaded one cache file.**
+**All specified options are mandatory, with the exception of the assembly if you only downloaded one cache file.**

 **You are now ready to launch your first AlloPipe run !**